Close

 A spouse is entitled to a portion of their ex-partner's 401(k) plan as part of the divorce settlement agreement.
 The QDRO will specify how much of the 401(k) each person is entitled to receive.
 However, the plan participant’s death occurs before a QDRO is completed, so the funds pass to their heirs, not their ex.

 Many people mistakenly believe they must finalize their divorce before filing a QDRO.
-Actually, it’s wise to file the QDRO as soon as possible to retain your rights and benefits under your spouse's retirement plan.
+It’s wise to file the QDRO as soon as possible to retain your rights and benefits under your spouse's retirement plan.

 Hello Divorce is committed to helping people navigate their lives before, during, and after divorce.
-This includes your financial life, which is why we partner with financial advisors (CDFAs) who offer flat-rate sessions to our clients.
+This includes your financial life, which is why we offer professional sessions with our CDFAs, who offer flat-rate sessions to our clients.

 To help you get through your divorce without missing any important steps, refer to our post-divorce checklist, or call us to speak with a friendly account coordinator during your free 15-minute phone call